sharkjingyang/sharkjingyang.github.io/_posts/2019-11-21-About-Jing-Yang.md

 ## Introduction
-I am Jing Yang ( 荆洋 ) , majoring in Applied Mathematics.
-In 2020 Summer, I graduated from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) I am a member of [Zhiyuan College](https://zhiyuan.sjtu.edu.cn/), which is an elite mathematics program in SJTU for top 5% talented students.
+I am Jing Yang ( 荆洋 ) , a PhD student majoring in Applied Mathematics in [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
+I got my Bachelor's Degree in SJTU in 2020.
+I was a member of [Zhiyuan College](https://zhiyuan.sjtu.edu.cn/), which is an elite mathematics program in SJTU for top 5% talented students.

 My current research field :
 * Machine Learning Algorithms